dasfaha/sky/ARCHITECTURE.md

 1. `header` - Stores object id ranges for blocks in the data file.
 It works as an index for finding paths by object id.

-1. `actions` - A list of actions in the object file and their associated id.
+1. `actions` - A list of actions in the table and their associated id.

-1. `properties` - A list of property keys in the object file and their associated id.
+1. `properties` - A list of property keys in the table and their associated id.

-1. `.lock` - A file used for locking the object file for writing.
+1. `.lock` - A file used for locking the table for writing.

 ### Format